AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ## Cloud Manager APIs {#cloud-manager-apis}

-**Action**: Wait to migrate until after mid May 2024, when AEM supports it (this article will be updated at that time).
+**Action**: Migrate to Server-to-Server OAuth credentials.

 **Relevant AEM versions**: AEM as a Cloud Service

 Customers create Adobe Developer Console projects so they can invoke [Cloud Manager APIs](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/create-api-integration/).
-The credentials in the Adobe Developer project should be migrated to the OAuth Server-to-Server credential type, once AEM and Cloud Manager support it.
+The credentials in the Adobe Developer project should be migrated to the OAuth Server-to-Server credential type before the deprecated JWT credentials expire in January 2025.

 ## Auto-generated projects {#autogen-projects}